Director: Robert Redford

 The accident leaves Grace and her horse Pilgrim physically and mentally injured so Grace’s mum (Kristin Scott Thomas) takes them to a ‘horse whisperer’ called Tom Booker (Robert Redford) in order to help them both recover.

 The thing that stood out for me was the acuracy in the training techniques.
 The Horse Whisperer is based on a training system called Natural Horsemanship where the rider asks the horse for submission, acceptance and softness.

-Obviously the reactions of the horse is not always particularly realistic, nor would the lack of time spent on Pilgrim result in the horse becoming totally cured.
-However, I think we are all grown up to accept that this is a film which has certainly taken the horse’s reactions into consideration, without it becoming an instructional video of how to train your horse.
+Obviously the reactions of the horse are not always particularly realistic, nor would the lack of time spent on Pilgrim result in the horse becoming totally cured.
+However, I think we are all grown up to accept that this is a film that has certainly taken the horse’s reactions into consideration, without it becoming an instructional video of how to train your horse.

 The epic music is as incredible as Titanic and Black Beauty.
 I blame the music for my constant blubbering throughout the entire film…

 I remember when I last watched this and I felt like there wasn’t enough of the horse’s story in it.
 However, this was about ten or so years ago and I am rather thankful that a parallel storyline of how humans interact and accept each other was weaved throughout.
 The love story is strong and does not take from the overall story of the horse’s journey through recovery.

 You kind of get to know how cruelly we treat each other, how trauma affects people differently and how we listen and communicate with each other through the recovery of the horse.
 It’s really quite deep.